IkeSteoger/storefront/README.md

 - Display products from pre-generated state that can be changed when user clicks categories.
 - Allow users to add products to a cart and display the number of items in the cart & the items currently in cart.
+- Allow users to see current stock quantities & hold them for reserve if added to cart.
+- Allow users to remove products from the cart and insert them back into inventory.

 <!-- - GET : `/hello` - specific route to hit -->